n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 there are typically many ligatures in a font that are implemented as `akhn` substitutions.

-  - "Ka,Halant,Ka" is substituted with the "KKa" ligature.
-  - "Da,Halant,Dha" is substituted with the "DDha" ligature.

 These sequences can occur anywhere in a syllable.
 Therefore, this feature must be applied before all other many-to-one substitutions.